uq-group/codes/Readme.md

 ## Physics-informed Neural Operators

-Folder of "PI-DCON-main" contains the implementation of Physics-informed discretization-independent deep compositional operator network.
+Folder of "PI-DCON" contains the implementation of Physics-informed discretization-independent deep compositional operator network.
 If you think that the work of the PI-DCON is useful in your research, please consider citing our paper in your manuscript:
 ```
 @article{zhong2024physics,
   title={Physics-informed discretization-independent deep compositional operator network},